tolache/TunnelGPT/README.md

 2. Lambda function that runs the main bot logic.
 3. A CloudWatch log group.
 4. API Gateway for invoking the Lambda function with a request from a Telegram webhook.
-5. Web Application Firewall for verifying the incoming requests are sent by the authorized Telegram webhook.
+5. WAF with an ACL for verifying the incoming requests are sent by the authorized Telegram webhook.
+This is a paid service.

 ### Deployer Requirements